sebastienros/yessql/README.md

 YesSql has support for it too.
 There is a [sample project](https://github.com/sebastienros/yessql/tree/master/samples/YesSql.Samples.Hi) in the source code, and you'll see that map/reduce is fully supported by looking at the tests.

-### Aren't NoSQL databases  faster than SQL databases ?

-Well, I don't know what fast is, but you can try to run the [performance sample](https://github.com/sebastienros/yessql/tree/master/samples/YesSql.Samples.Performance) to ensure it fits your needs.
-Here is the output on my machine using Microsoft SQL Server 2016:

-    YesSql Wrote 5,163 documents in 2,157ms: 2.39: docs/ms

-    Queried by full name 100*3 times at 430ms
-    Queried by partial name 100*3 times at 827ms

-This performance test is based on one used to compare Redis to RavenDb that you can find here: http://www.servicestack.net/mythz_blog/?p=474

 ### How is the database structured ?

 There is a global [Document] table.
 Each index is a custom class which has its own table.
 A reduce index also adds a bridge table in order to map many documents.